etiennebr/rstdocs/Applications/Image Manipulation/ColorMapping.rst

 Detailed description
 --------------------

-This application allows to map a label image to a 8bits RGB image (in both ways) using different methods.
-The custom method allows to use a custom lookup table.
-The lookup table is loaded from a text file where each line describes an entry.
+This application allows to map a label image to a 8-bits RGB image (in both ways) using different methods.
+ -The custom method allows to use a custom look-up table.
+The look-up table is loaded from a text file where each line describes an entry.
 The typical use of this method is to colorise a classification map.
-The continuous method allows to map a range of values in a scalar input image to a colored image using continuous lookup table, in order to enhance image interpretation.
-Several lookup tables can been chosen with different color ranges.The optimal method computes an optimal lookup table.
+ -The continuous method allows to map a range of values in a scalar input image to a colored image using continuous look-up table, in order to enhance image interpretation.
+Several look-up tables can been chosen with different color ranges.
+-The optimal method computes an optimal look-up table.
 When processing a segmentation label image (label to color), the color difference between adjacent segmented regions is maximized.
 When processing an unknown color image (color to label), all the present colors are mapped to a continuous label list.
-The support image method uses a color support image to associate an average color to each region.
+ - The support image method uses a color support image to associate an average color to each region.

 Parameters
 ----------